 The Opposition has reiterated its calls for the Premier to unequivocally back the sustainable live export industry, following revelations of more Labor Members of Parliament not supporting the trade.
 During…

 Member for the Agricultural Region

-Colin is passionate about making our regional communities strong and vibrant by ensuring they have the services and infrastructure they need.
-Like many people in the regions, Colin has seen first hand the investment that Royalties for Regions is delivering and is proud to be a part of the Nationals WA team fighting for Royalties for Regions to help achieve this.
+He’s passionate about making regional communities strong and vibrant by ensuring they have the services and infrastructure they need.
+He is proud to be a part of the Nationals WA team fighting for Royalties for Regions to help achieve this.